Computer Science (COMP)

 COMP 480 INDEPENDENT STUDY (1-3 credits)

-Program of directed tutorial reading on some topic or problem within the discipline relating to the special interests of the student and supervised by a departmental faculty member.
+Reading or project on topic or problem within discipline relating to interests of student; supervised by departmental faculty member.

 Total Course fees: $30.00